Lightnin' Loops: Closure and relocation

 By 1990, the area occupied by Lightnin' Loops became an underused area of the park due to the lack of theming.
 Adventure Rivers was added nearby in 1991.
 A new stunt show arena was built next to Lightnin' Loops, and the area was transformed in "Action Town".
 In May 1992, management announced that Lightnin' Loops would close at the end of July, and it was dismantled in August.
 One of the loops was sold to Funtime Parks, while the other loop was moved to the site formerly occupied by Ultra Twister.
-Construction of Batman The Ride began on the site of the space occupied by Lightnin' Loops.
-Batman: The Ride led the area's conversion into Movietown.
+Construction of Batman The Ride began on the site of the space occupied by Lightnin' Loops, and its construction led the area's conversion into Movietown.

 The lower track of Lightnin' Loops at its current location.

 At the end of 1992, it was decided that both tracks of Lightnin' Loops would be sold to Funtime Parks.
 Lightnin' Loops was sent to two different parks, both then owned by Funtime.
 The upper track was sent to Adventure World in Largo, Maryland (near Washington, D.C.).
 It was rebuilt and reopened in 1994 as Python.
 The lower track was sent to Frontier City near Oklahoma City.
-It was rebuilt and reopened in 1994 as Diamond Back and is the only Lightnin' Loop track still in operation.
+It was rebuilt and reopened in 1994 as Diamondback.
+As of 2026, it is the only track of Lightnin' Loops still in operation.

-Adventure World was renamed Six Flags America in 1999, and the Python was disassembled to make room for more modern roller coasters and attractions.
+Adventure World was renamed Six Flags America in 1999, and Python was disassembled to make room for more modern roller coasters and attractions.
 It was scrapped in 2005 after nearly 5 years in storage.